Hélène Rey: Early life and education

-The daughter of a teacher and an engineer, Rey was born in Brioude of South-Central France in 1970, where she lived for the early years of her life, speaking both French and English.
+The daughter of a teacher and an engineer, Rey was born in Brioude in South-Central France in 1970, where she was educated at the Collège et Lycée La Fayette until her baccalaureate.
+She prepared national competitive scientific exams in the Lycée Blaise Pascal in Clermont-Ferrand.

-Rey received her undergraduate degree from ENSAE Paris in 1994 and a Master of Science degree in Engineering Economic Systems from Stanford University the same year.
+Rey then received her undergraduate degree from ENSAE Paris in 1994 and a Master of Science degree in Engineering Economic Systems from Stanford University the same year.
 She has Ph.Ds from Ecole des Hautes Etudes en Sciences Sociales and London School of Economics, both in 1998.